-This species is listed as Vulnerable because it is restricted to a very small range on just two small islands and, although it coexists with introduced rats on the island of Tristan da Cunha, and with mice on both Tristan da Cunha and Gough, the accidental introduction of rats, or another predator to its stronghold on Gough Island remains a risk.
+This species is listed as Vulnerable because it is restricted to a very small range, with a native population on just one small island and, although it coexists with introduced rats on the island of Tristan da Cunha, the accidental introduction of rats, or another predator to Gough Island remains a risk.

-The total population for G. comeri is estimated at 8,500 mature individuals based on 4,250 pairs on Gough during a 1983 survey.
+The total population for G. comeri is estimated at 8,500 mature individuals based on 4,250 pairs on Gough during a 1983 survey (Richardson 1984).
 This is roughly equivalent to 13,000 individuals in total.
-There were an additional 170-255 pairs on Tristan in 1972-1974 (Richardson 1984), however it is unclear whether the population on Tristan should be countable under IUCN Red List guidelines since this is technically an introduction of G. comeri to Tristan rather than a reintroduction, and it should only be countable if the intent of the introduction was for conservation.
+There were an additional 2,000 pairs on Tristan in c.2017 (Dagleish et al. 2017), however the population on Tristan is introduced, and thus is not countable under IUCN Red List guidelines.

-In 1984, the Tristan population was estimated at c.250 pairs and increasing.
+In 1984, the introduced Tristan population was estimated at c.250 pairs and increasing.
 It is now distributed throughout the island (P. G. Ryan in litt.
-2000).
-Based on this information the population is suspected to still be increasing.
+2000), and in 2017, the population on Tristan was estimated to be 2,000 pairs.